- Trip Grade:Easy

 You will experience the combination of the adventurous feeling of trekking, mesmerizing views and breathe of fresh air of new unseen culture.
 You will witness the stunning view of the world’s highest peaks Mt.
 Everest, Amadablam, Nuptse, Lhotse, Thamserku, Kantaga etc. The tall rhododendron forest is the home of Impeyan Pheasant, the national bird of Nepal, while the huge vultures dominate the skies above.
 Yellow-billed chough and black ravens play on the wind.
 One can also see the thar, goral and musk deer grazing on the steps terraces.
 Rocks are carved into with prayer and a bright flag hung in high passes that carry the message of peace and compassion around the valleys.

 Gosainkunda Lake is a holy lake located in Langtang region of Nepal.
 It is a placid lake that is considered holy by both the Hindus and Buddhists alike in their own senses.
-Located at an altitude of 4360m in Langtang national park in Rasuwa district, Gosaikunda Lake is one of the most visited pilgrimage sites in Nepal.
+Located at an altitude of 4360m in Langtang national park in Rasuwa district, Gosaikunda Lake is one of the most visited pilgrimage sites, religious treks in Nepal.
 The lake is surrounded by mountains.
 The lake is accompanied by nine other lakes.

 This can be categorized as a short, easy and scenic trek situated near from Kathmandu.
 The trek offers panoramic scenery of Mt.
 Langtang range, Himal Chuli 7893m, Mt.
 Manaslu 8156m and Ganesh Himal range as well as often chance to see Annapurna Range in a clear day.
 The trail ascends across the forests from Dunche or Syabru.
 Also, on the way one could pass through a monastery and a cheese factory.
 The views on the trail are splendid and the sights of the mountains and the numerous small and big lakes are captivating.